 Telemarketer sales tactic #1: I followed a damn awesome script

-You guys should have seen it – that script was a work of art.
+You guys should have seen the scrip – it was a work of art.
 It starts off jovial, friendly.
-Then it addressed the problem (don’t waste money by paying for non-investment linked insurance, because you’ll never get it back), and POW, the solution (25-years investment-linked insurance that promised some returns back on your money).
+Then it addresses the problem (don’t waste money by paying for non-investment linked insurance, because you’ll never get it back), and POW, the solution (25-years investment-linked insurance that promised some returns back on your money).

-In fact, the only reasons we were allowed to cross off a customer’s name is when the number is out of service, or when the customer explicitly denied the product and requested to never call back.
+In fact, the only reasons we were allowed to cross off a customer’s name is when the number is out of service, or when the customer explicitly refused to purchase the product and request to never call you back.
 Anything else gets re-scheduled through an automatic software.

 Advice for you: